Are you a government, business, or not-for-profit leader?

-To enquire about an an activity, or for more information, call 8415 6210 or email [email protected]
+To enquire about an an activity, or for more information, email [email protected]

 Connect Respect is a resource and training package to inform local councils, business, and employees who have direct contact with people without a home.

 It has been developed with Victoria Police, Melbourne CBD businesses, specialist homelessness service providers, and people with experience of being without a home.

 Walk in my Shoes